Top 10 Sales Contest Ideas

 If used correctly, gamification through fun contests can double or even triple sales generated by your business, as well as get workers back on track by giving them desirable incentives (like winning some extra time off as a prize for working hard).

-You should also schedule regular meetings to discuss progress with our teammates as their manager.
+You should also schedule regular meetings as their manager to discuss progress with our teammates.
 That way, they can bring up any complaints or suggestions they may have.
 You can employ this feedback to help make the work environment better for everyone.

 Good luck!